 Marsy’s Law will help future victims not have to go through what we have in the past.
-Victims need to have a voice in their own story.
+Victims need to have a voice in their own stories.
 They deserve to not spend years feeling like they are worthless, alone, and forgotten.
 I know my journey would have been a little lighter, had we been given the same rights as the man who shot those bullets.

 I stand for change because I don’t want anyone else to be the victim of victimhood.
 We can—and we will—protect the ones who need protection.
 The broken who are hurting, and the souls who have never felt so alone…even when surrounded by a million eyes.

 There are always going to be victims—hopefully not you—but say the day does find you…I hope you feel like you have the right to be protected.
 We cannot control what happens in our lives, in our states—in our countries—but we can decide how we will respond to those who need us most.